crystal-lang/crystal-book/using_the_compiler/README.md

 # Using the compiler

-Once [installed](https://crystal-lang.org/install/), the Crystal compiler should be available as `crystal` command.

 ## Compiling and running at once

 To compile and run a program in a single shot, invoke [`crystal run`](#crystal-run) with a single filename: